Minha-Fathima/sales-performance-dashboard/README.md

 - **Medium-sized deals** dominated overall sales, contributing over 60% of total revenue.
 - **Sales peaked** in late 2003 and early 2004, with noticeable seasonality patterns.
 - The company’s strongest regions by revenue included **North America and Europe**.

 ---

-## 📌 Conclusion

-This project demonstrates how Power BI can be used to transform raw data into clear, actionable insights.
-By combining KPI tracking, trend analysis, and geographic/product segmentation, this dashboard serves as a powerful tool for business stakeholders to explore sales data interactively.

----